 Q: What is the Stanford Prize?

 The Stanford Prize is a prestigious award that celebrates outstanding research in psychology at the undergraduate level.
 Students who provide evidence of exceptional scientific achievement in any area of psychology are eligible for the award.
-More information is on t
+More information is on the Stanford Prize page.

 Q: Can I give a presentation that promotes a product, group, or service?